chirpstack/chirpstack-ansible-playbook/README.md

 ### Provisioning

-Run the following command to deploy your LoRa Server instance or to upgrade to the latest versions:
+Run the following command to deploy your LoRa Server instance, to upgrade to the latest versions or to update the configuration:

 ```bash
 ansible-playbook -i inventory full_deploy.yml